-If you’re looking for more specific and robust action items to take, CanIRank can identify specific, time-efficient steps you can take to build more links to your site.
-These steps are backed up by industry data and provide a value score to better prioritize your link-building efforts.
+If you’re looking for specific and robust action items, CanIRank has the best link building tool to identify specific, time-efficient steps you can take to build more links to your site.
+These steps are backed up by industry data and provide a value score to better prioritize your efforts.

 Why Starting at Zero is the Name of the Game

 Strangely enough, at “zero” really isn’t the worst place you could be.
 A lot of startups have had success with SEO.